FAQs Actuarial Studies Co-op

 - you are active in school and/or community activities

 - you are able to demonstrate exceptional communication, teamwork, problem-solving, innovation, service and leadership skills.

 When will I know if I have been shortlisted for an interview?

 Applications will be assessed after the closing date.
-If your application is shortlisted, you will be contacted during the first week of November 2017 to schedule an interview.
-Interviews will be held at Macquarie University on 27, 28 and 29 November.
+If your application is shortlisted, you will be contacted during the first week of November 2018 to schedule an interview.
+Interviews will be held at Macquarie University during the week of 26-30 November 2018.